Grid connect solar problems

 A local installer says my existing 1.5 kW system’s modules must be at exactly the same angle as my latitude.
-They are only a few degrees out.
-He says will fix them for $1000 – and they’ll then produce a lot more.
+They are only a few degrees out).
+He say he can fix them for $1000 – so most days they’ll produce a lot more.
 Is this a scam?

-A. He’s after your money!
-In most areas plus/minus five degrees make less than 1% or so change.
-It may result in a little more in summer than winter – or vice versa.
-If less than five degrees there will make next to no change.
-It is desirable to have them face more or less into the sun around midday.
-But, here again, a few degrees does not matter.
+A. Yes.
+He’s after your money!.
+In most areas plus/minus 5º makes less than 1% or so change.
+It may, however, result in a bit more in summer than winter – or vice versa.
+Less than that will make next to no change.
+It is, however, desirable to have them face more or less into the sun around midday.
+But, here again a few degrees does not matter.

 My installer seeks $250 a year for ‘servicing and tuning’ my 1.5 kW grid connect system.
 Do I really need that?

 A. This too is a scam.
-Solar needs no servicing, let alone ‘tuning’.
+Installed solar needs no servicing, let alone ‘tuning’.
 Unless the modules are truly dirty, there is likewise no need to clean them.
 Occasional rain does the job.
-Our own grid-connect system (north of Sydney) remains unwashed since 2010.
-There is (as of 2020) no measurable loss.
+Our own grid connect systems (north of Sydney) remains unwashed since 2010.
+There is no measurable loss.

-Q. How do I work out the grid-connect size I need?
+Q. Grid connect solar problems – how do I work out the grid-connect size I need?

 I’d like to install enough grid-connect solar to halve my existing power bill.
 Installers say they need to calculate how much electricity is used and quote accordingly.
 Is there any way I can tell if they are selling me more than I need.

 A. This is routine practice.
 The best way to start, however, is to reduce existing usage.
-(We slashed the previous owner’s 31 kWh a day to 4.1 kWh a day summer and 9 kWh in winter).
+We slashed the previous owner’s 31 kWh a day to 4.1 kWh a day summer and 6 kWh in winter.

-It costs some money up-front, however, savings are huge over time.
-That alone will achieve the ‘halving’ you seek.
+It costs some money up front, however, savings are huge over time.
+That alone will fix that ‘halving’ you seek.
 Adding solar then – and only then, will drop it yet further.
 It is not feasible to explain how in an article.
-My book Solar Success shows exactly how to do it.
+The first third of my book Solar Success shows exactly how to do it.
 It includes actual examples (including our own).
-Unless you do this, the installer will scale the system to the existing usage.
+Unless you do this, the installer will scale the system to existing usage.

 My 2.4 kW grid-connect solar system has only produced the claimed input twice (for a few hours) within a now five years.
 The most I get is 2.2 kW.
 It’s often less.
 Should I ask for a rebate?

-A. Solar module reality, to put it tactfully, is curious.
-The typically claimed output can only be achieved under laboratory conditions.
+A. Solar module reality is, to put it mildly, curious.
+It can only produce the promoted output under laboratory conditions.
 Such conditions do not replicate typical usage.
 The output you have is typical.

 I do not know of anyone taking legal action re this.
 But all installers I have discussed this with agree my statement is correct.
-Their installation report (needed for rebate claims) reveals the ‘true’ output.
+Their installation reports (needed for rebate claims) often reveal that ‘true’ output.
+My own does.

-My 2.4 kW grid-connect solar system produces about 7 kW hours a day in winter, and about 15 kW hours a day in summer.
-Our home uses about 21 kW hours/day year-round (we have gas heating).
+My 2.4 kW grid-connect solar system about 7 kW hours/day in winter, and about 15 kW hours/day in summer.
+Our home uses about 21 kW hours/day year round (we have gas heating).
 The rebate only cuts our electricity bill by about $100 a year!
 Is there anything I can do about this?

 As I use most electricity at night, is it worth adding battery back-up to my grid-connect solar system.

-A. Most recent grid-connect systems have in-built provision for this.
+A. Some grid-connect systems have in-built provision for this.
 If not it’s possible but costly.

-Q. Going totally off-grid – is it worth doing?
+Q. Taking grid-connect totally off-grid – is it worth doing?

-I have a 3.6 kW grid-connect solar system.
-On most days I have far more input than I use.
-Is it worth disconnecting from mains (grid) power and add a battery for use at night and during periods of low solar input?
+I have a 3.6 kW grid-connect system.
+On most days I have more input than I use.
+Is it worth disconnecting from mains (grid) power so it becomes a stand-alone (battery) system?

-Right now it makes far more financial sense to use solar and a battery bank for semi-continuous and continuous loads, like refrigeration, entertainment, computer, and LED lighting etc. Retain the mains (grid) supply for long periods of cooking and heating etc (i.e. as a ‘virtual battery’).
-This approach (I use myself) is a better solution financially for some years yet.
+Right now it makes more financial sense to retain the mains (grid) supply for cooking and heating etc (as a virtual battery).
+Use use solar and a battery bank for semi-continuous and continuous light loads, like refrigeration, entertainment, computer, and LED lighting etc. The approach suggested above is a better solution financially for some years yet.

-Q. Can a grid-connect system produce occasional excess peaks?
+Q. Can a grid-connect system produce peaks in excess of that claimed?

 I have a home very close to the sea.
 Sometimes the output shown on the energy monitor jumps to way over the claimed system output (but only for a few minutes).
 How is that possible – and what causes it?

 A. This can indeed happen.
-It is, as you say, usually for only a very short time so adds only a little to the daily input.
-It occurs where a nearby surface is reflective (as an expanse of water or light sand).
-Sunlight is received directly by the solar modules, but some light is then reflected upward from that nearby surface.
-If there is scattered white cloud, that cloud may then reflect that energy down again.
-It increases that received directly.
-The increase may be as high as 20%-35% but there is usually no overall gain as the scattered cloud also reduces the solar input for most of the time.
+It is, as you say, usually for only a very short time.
+It adds only a little to the daily input and occurs where a nearby surface is reflective (as an expanse of water or light sand).
+Sunlight is received directly by the solar modules, but some is then reflected upward from that nearby surface.
+If there is light white scattered cloud, that cloud may then reflect that energy down again such that it is received again by the solar modules.
+The increase may be as high as 20%-35% but there is usually no real gain as the scattered cloud also reduces solar input from time to time.

 The solar array (above) on the roof of the author’s home at Church Point, NSW, has the effect described above.
 Sunlight is reflected back up from Pittwater – about 50 metres away.